Centennial Wills Attorneys

 Your last will and testament is a crucial piece of your estate plan.
 The document serves as a guide for your personal representative during the probate process, and the consequences of not drafting and executing one can be enormous.
 Without a valid will, any property not placed in a trust will be subject to Colorado’s intestate succession rules.
 You will have no influence over who receives your assets or who will care for your children.

 Some people try to draft their wills without guidance from a lawyer, but it can be easy to overlook important details.
-At Skipton Law, we are committed to helping Coloradans build effective estate plans that work to protect their futures.
+At Skipton Law LLC, we are committed to helping Coloradans build effective estate plans that work to protect their futures.
 This starts with the drafting of a comprehensive and enforceable will.
 Our Centennial wills lawyers have over a decade of experience and offers a high level of personal service.
 We will help you understand what this document can accomplish as well as what other estate planning tools can assist with asset distribution and protection.
 Our team is committed to providing you with a sense of relief and can help you make changes to your will throughout your lifetime.

-What Can a Will Accomplish in Colorado?
+What are the Benefits of Having a Will in Colorado?

 In Colorado, your will allows you to name: